sCrypt-Inc/scryptTS-docs/docs/getting-started/installation.md

 ## Configuration

-`scrypt-ts` also depends on [ts-patch](https://github.com/nonara/ts-patch) to provide a custom plugin support for typescript.
+`scryptTS` also depends on [ts-patch](https://github.com/nonara/ts-patch) to provide a custom plugin support for typescript.

 This configuration should be added to `compilerOptions` in `tsconfig.json` file: